The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

-The iTind procedure is a clinically-proven therapy that relieves lower urinary tract symptoms due to an enlarged prostate, or BPH.1,2 The iTind procedure reshapes the prostate, creating a wider opening for urine to flow freely, without burning or cutting out prostate tissue, and without leaving behind a permanent implant.
+The iTind procedure reshapes the prostate, creating a wider opening for urine to flow freely, without burning or cutting out prostate tissue, and without leaving behind a permanent implant.1,2

 Why Choose the iTind Procedure?

-The iTind procedure is a new alternative to prescription medication or invasive surgery for men 50 and above.
+The iTind procedure is an alternative to prescription medication or invasive surgery.

 Key Benefits